 The End of the Howl should be pitched equal to or lower than the Sustain.
 As you begin to run out of breath (whatever your estimate of a quarter of a tank is), use the last of your air to gradually decrease the volume until the sound fades out.
 The stereotypical howl will end on a similar pitch that it started on, similar to the sound of an air raid siren.
 However it’s not uncommon for a real wolf’s howl to end closer to the Sustain.

 It is important to note that while I am describing this process in musical terms, and beginning your practice by singing the effective range of the howl is a step in the right direction, applying actual vocal techniques to your howl may not work in your favor, particularly ones designed to improve your tonality.
 A wolf’s howl is breathy, and a chorus howl has no regard for tonality, musical scales, or proper harmonization.
 Wolves sing as a form of instinctual communication, rather than a regard for musicality.
 In fact, heard from a distance, a chorus of wolves sounds like little more than a hellish bacchanalia, and up close, a bunch of emergency vehicles rushing down your street toward some great fire.
 The vocal techniques you choose to apply should be ones focused on sustaining your breath and smoothing the break into your falsetto, as well as any techniques that improve how you emote your singing.

 Your night to howl

-Get these basics down, and after a while you can start adding your own flairs, such as a triple Beginning (“How-How-How-Woo”) or a double arc, where during the End you make a second run up and down the pitch range.
-You can even learn to put the right strain in your vocalizations to make you howl sound mournful, whining, excited, or possibly even threatening.
-However, just by mastering these basic tips, you’ll be able to hold your own in any canine occasion.
+Get these basics down, and after a while, you can start adding your own flairs, such as a triple Beginning (“How-How-How-Woo”) or a double arc, where during the End you make a second run up and down the pitch range.
+You can even learn to put the right strain in your vocalizations to make your howl sound mournful, whining, excited, or possibly even threatening.
+However, just by mastering these basic tips, you’ll be able to hold your own on any canine occasion.